jbqueru/yast3/NOTES.md

 being rendered into (one original and our target, in order to do incremental comparisons), plus one display state for each of the other framebuffers.

+## Aug 05 2025

+### Cutting into more stages

+There are subtleties in the different stages of processing, such that some of the high-level stages actually contain sub-stages.

+1. Process inputs.
+  - Turn raw input data into semantic input data (get mouse, joystick, and keyboard packets from IKDB, as well as potentially joystick information from parallel port joysticks and STe extended joysticks).
+This includes detecting joystick transitions (they only return state), tracking mouse coordinates (it returns relative motion by default), tracking keyboard state (it only returns transitions) and applying the keymap.
+  - Turn semantic inputs into game events.
+E.g. turn mouse coordinates and clicks into game actions.
+2. Update the game state.
+  - Apply time and game events to update core game state.
+  - Apply time to update the animation state.
+3. Generate display list from game data and animation data.
+4. Render display list into framebuffer, potentially with optimizations to skip re-rendering what's already renadered.